1. Welcome to the Su-25T orientation lesson. The Su-25T is an upgraded version of the famous Su-25 close air support aircraft.

 31. If target range is beyond the maximum limit of 10 km, the range indication on the TVM disappears and the "ИД" (Russian "ID") cue begins to flash.

 32. Once the laser is deactivated manually by pressing "RShift + O" or automatically after one minute of operation, it enters the cooling cycle.
 When cooling, the "Л" (Russian "L") cue will flash on the HUD.
 After the cooling cycle is complete and the laser can be activated again, the "Л" (Russian "L") cue disappears.
+If necessary, you can manually force-fire the laser during the cooling cycle by quickly pressing "RShift + O" five times.

 33. Let's now try using the Shkval to track an airborne target.